maxvisser/rocketchat.github.io/_posts/2017/11/2017-11-03-rocket-chat-ios-1-7-released.md

 <div class="left copy">
 <p>
-Rocket.Chat iOS recognizes and supports custom OAuth providers on any Rocket.Chat server, meaning it is now possible to use your OAuth authentication workflow to securely log in from Rocket.Chat iOS.
+Rocket.Chat iOS recognizes and supports custom OAuth providers on any Rocket.Chat server, meaning you can now use your OAuth authentication workflow to securely log in from Rocket.Chat iOS.
 </p>
 <p>